-Technology helped us stay anonymous in our search till we thought we had found a couple that didn’t live too far, and had no connections with us through work or friends.
+Technology helped us stay anonymous in our search till we thought we had found a couple that didn’t live too far and had no connections with us through work or friends.
 If things didn’t work out, we wanted to be able to end it easily.
 We decided to meet them.
-Obviously, we were nervous and unsure, but the duo put us at ease immediately.
+We were nervous and unsure, but the duo put us at ease immediately.
 They had been using the website for a while and understood our apprehensions.

-It is important for both partners to be comfortable with this.
+Both partners need to be comfortable with this.
 Sit and discuss for as long as needed and the moment even one partner expresses doubt, get out, as the purpose of this is to save your marriage.
 Be frank and open at all times.
 There is no judgement passed whether you continue or want to stop.
 That first meeting itself was very comforting.
 My wife and I came home and I could see she was relieved and excited at the same time.
 Finally, we could see a solution to our problems.
 After so many years, I felt excited at the prospect of sex.

 Related reading: Conversations with a polyamorist

 By our next trip to the counsellor our experiment had been a success and things at home had become great too.
-In fact, now even my wife and I found new things to try with each other and our sex life without the other couple was on track as well.
+Now even my wife and I found new things to try with each other and our sex life without the other couple was on track as well.
 We still met them, of course, and have even been thinking of talking to some more couples.